johanley/postscript-notes/README.md

 <em>"A path is made up of one or more disconnected **subpaths**, each comprising a sequence of connected segments."</em>

-The idiom for creating a path is:
+An example of creating a path:
 ```
 newpath
 12 50 moveto
 ..more path construction here..
 ..`closepath` often comes at the end..